 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite pumpkin dessert recipe, let me know, I’d love to give it a try.

-And if you’re in a pumpkin sort of mood, don’t miss these:
+And if you’re in a pumpkin sort of mood, don’t miss this recipe for: Super Moist Pumpkin Bread Made with Pumpkin Ale

 Pots au Creme, Pumpkin Dessert